How to Find the Right Pricing for Your B2B SaaS Product

 Conduct Customer Interviews

-• Who to interview: Current customers, churned customers, and prospects who didn’t buy.
+• Who to interview: New customers, established customers, churned customers, and prospects who didn’t buy.

 • What to ask:

-• What made you hesitate to buy (or cancel)?
+• What made you buy/not buy (or cancel)?

 Observe Customer Behaviour